-Discuss whether you have seen patients with violence since session 2 and reflect on any learnings or difficulties you may have experienced.
+Elicit whether any clinicians have seen patients in relation to violence since they commenced training and reflect on any learnings or difficulties, they may have experienced.

-- What forms of family violence do you see? - What differing forms can family violence take in South Asian communities? - What are the common health impacts you anticipate are most common?
+- What forms of family violence do they see? - What differing forms can family violence take in South Asian communities? - What are the health effects they anticipate would be the most common?